What Is Key West Known For Pin 1

 2. The Mile 0 Marker.
 Mile markers are super important in the Keys.
 Apart from being the most sold souvenirs, mile makers serve as addresses along the Overseas Highway from Key West to Key Largo.
 US 1, which connects Key West to the mainland, starts with MM 0 (Mile Marker Zero) at the corner of Whitehead Street and Fleming Street in the Old Town.
 It’s a popular photo spot for tourists.
 You can also find a wide variety of “Mile 0” memorabilia everywhere in the Keys.

 3. The Key West Lighthouse.
 The 72-ft.
-(22-m) high lighthouse is located across the street from the Hemmingway House Museum.
+(22-m) high structure is located across the street from the Hemmingway House Museum.
 You can access the historic Key West Lighthouse via 88 steps.
 The narrow, windy staircase spirals up to the top, from where you can enjoy a spectacular panorama of Key West.
 Make sure to bring a light jacket, as the wind at the top might be chilly even on a sunny day.

 4. Bahama Village.
 To fully understand Key West’s turbulent history, a stroll through the Bahama Village is a must.
 After arriving in the 19th century, the settlers opened shops, bars, and restaurants in the area.
 Locals claim that Hemingway frequented the pubs to enjoy boxing and arm-wrestling matches.
 Nowadays, the charming neighborhood occupies 12 blocks in Key West.
 It boasts vibrant stores and diverse eateries where you can sample true Bahamian flavors.